-Officer.
-In making this appointment, the Board insured that this person has the requisite skills and experience to undertake the role.
+The Compliance Function is outsourced by EXPERTO CREDE CONSULTING LP.
+(Greece).
+In making this appointment, the Board insured that this outsourced company has the requisite skills and experience to undertake the role and also received relevant approval from the Superintendent of Insurance.